nculwell/MathStudy/ProbStats.md

   Published 2012.
   https://www.cs.ubc.ca/~murphyk/MLbook/

+* Izenman, *Modern Multivariate Statistical Techniques: Regression, Classification, and Manifold Learning*

+  Published 2008.
+This book is statistics-oriented, but it largely covers ML techniques.

 * Bishop, *Pattern Recognition and Machine Learning*

   Published 2006.
 AKA PRML.
 Bayesian viewpoint.
 This book used to be very influential but it's getting a bit dated, and it's generally regarded as not the best written ML book around.